diffusioned/minimal-mistakes/_pages/about.md

 ### Other Interests ###

 I've spent many an hour listening to ambient music, played a lot of rugby union when I was younger, and I'm also a licensed pilot who likes to get up every now and then for some "aerial therapy".

+If you are interested in talking about my research work or tech background, you can contact me via email: nedcharles44 [at] gmail.com